 - On March 6, 2017, we announced that the permitting process is advancing on the AMDIAP.
-The Notice of Intent initiating the permitting process under the National Environmental Policy Act for the preparation of an Environmental Impact Statement ("EIS") on the AMDIAP was published on February 28, 2017 by the Bureau of Land Management ("BLM") in the U.S. Federal Register.
+The Notice of Intent initiating the permitting process under the National Environmental Policy Act for the preparation of an EIS on the AMDIAP was published on February 28, 2017 by the Bureau of Land Management ("BLM") in the U.S. Federal Register.
 The BLM is the lead Federal agency for the EIS.
 The notice initiates the public scoping process for the EIS and comments were due by January 31, 2018. - On April 10, 2017, we entered into an option agreement, as amended (the "South32 Option Agreement") with South32 Group Operations Pty Ltd ("South32 Operations"), a wholly-owned subsidiary of South32 Limited, which agreement was later assigned by South32 Operations to its affiliate, South32 USA Exploration Inc. (together with South32 Operations, "South32").
-The South32 Option Agreement grants to South32 a three-year option to form a 50/50 joint venture with respect to Trilogy's Alaskan assets which includes the Upper Kobuk Mineral Projects.
-South32 must contribute a minimum of \$10 million each year, for a maximum of three years, to keep the option in good standing (the "Initial Funding").
-South32 may exercise its option at any time to form the 50/50 joint venture ("LLC") until the option expiration date.
-Provided that all the exploration data and information related to approved programs has been made available to South32 by no later than December 31 of each year in respect of the first two years, South32 must decide by January 31 of the following year whether; (i) to fund a further tranche of a minimum of \$10 million, or (ii) to withdraw and not provide any further annual funding.
-If the election to fund a further tranche is not made in January, South32 has until the end of March to exercise the option to form the LLC and make the subscription payment.
-If South32 elects to exercise the option, the subscription price less certain deductions for Initial Funding shall be paid in one tranche within 45 business days.
-Should South32 not make its annual minimum payment or elect to withdraw, the option will lapse and South32 will have no claim to ownership or to the funds it had already spent.
-In order to exercise its option to form the joint venture, South32 must contribute a minimum of \$150 million, plus (i) any amounts Trilogy spends on matched parallel funding to a maximum of \$16 million over the three year period and (ii) \$5 million if the option is exercised between April 1, 2018 and March 31, 2019 or \$10 million if the option is exercised between April 1, 2019 and the expiration date of the option, less the amount of the Initial Funding contributed by South32.
-South32 made the option payment for the first year and the funds were used for a \$10 million exploration program in 2017 at the Bornite Project. - On December 11, 2017, we announced the appointment of Mr. William Iggiagruk Hensley to the Company's board of directors (the "Board").
+The South32 Option Agreement granted to South32 a three-year option to form a 50/50 joint venture with respect to Trilogy's

+Alaskan assets which includes the Upper Kobuk Mineral Projects.
+South32 was required to contribute a minimum of \$10 million each year, for a maximum of three years, to keep the option in good standing (the "Initial Funding").
+South32 was permitted to exercise its option at any time to form the 50/50 Joint Venture until the option expiration date.
+Provided that all the exploration data and information related to approved programs had been made available to South32 by no later than December 31 of each year in respect of the first two years, South32 was required to decide by January 31 of the following year whether; (i) to fund a further tranche of a minimum of \$10 million, or (ii) to withdraw and not provide any further annual funding.
+If the election to fund a further tranche was not made in January, South32 had until the end of March to exercise the option to form the Joint Venture and make the subscription payment.
+If South32 elected to exercise the option, the subscription price less certain deductions for Initial Funding was to be paid in one tranche within 45 business days.
+Had South32 not made its annual minimum payment or elected to withdraw, the option would lapse and South32 would have no claim to ownership or to the funds it had already spent.
+In order to exercise its option to form the Joint Venture, South 32 was required to contribute a minimum of \$150 million, plus (i) any amounts Trilogy spent on matched parallel funding to a maximum of \$16 million over the three year period and (ii) \$5 million if the option was exercised between April 1, 2018 and March 31, 2019 or \$10 million if the option was exercised between April 1, 2019 and the expiration date of the option, less the amount of the Initial Funding contributed by South32.
+South32 made the option payment for the first year and the funds were used for a \$10 million exploration program in 2017 at the Bornite Project.
+On December 19, 2019, we issued a press release announcing that South32 had elected to exercise its option under the South32 Option Agreement, see "Significant Developments in 2019" above for additional information.

+• On December 11, 2017, we announced the appointment of Mr. William Iggiagruk Hensley to the Company's board of directors (the "Board").